 The SBTi does not currently assess targets for cities, local governments, public sector institutions, educational institutions or non-profit organizations.
 However, we encourage these stakeholders to consider science-based target setting methods on their own.
 Cities can register their interest in setting targets through the Science Based Targets Network (SBTN).

-We strongly encourage companies to follow the step-by-step process and commit to set a target before submitting a target for validation.
+We strongly encourage companies to follow the step-by-step process and commit to developing a target before submitting one for validation.

 By committing to set science-based targets before submitting targets for validation, organizations are recognized as “committed to setting a science-based target" on our website, as well as the We Mean Business Coalition website.
 Companies participating in the UN Global Compact will also be recognized on their website.

-The SBTi has previously validated targets from automakers in line with the Target Validation Protocol, where scope 3 targets covering ‘use of sold products’ have been required to meet the minimum level of ambition determined by the SDA Transport tool, covering well-to-wheel (WTW) emissions of sold vehicles, and aligned to the well-below 2°C pathway.
-As per our SBTi Criteria, companies with approved science-based targets must review, and if necessary recalculate and revalidate, their targets at a minimum every five years, following the most recent applicable criteria at the time of resubmission.
+The SBTi has historically validated targets from automakers in line with previous SBTi criteria, where scope 3 targets covering ‘use of sold products’ have been required to meet the minimum level of ambition determined by the SDA Transport tool, covering well-to-wheel (WTW) emissions of sold vehicles, and aligned to the required pathways.
+No new targets were validated under 1.5C pathways for automakers and will not be until the interim 1.5C pathway for automakers is released.
+As per the SBTi Criteria Assessment Indicators, companies with approved science-based targets must review, and if necessary recalculate and revalidate, their targets at a minimum every five years, following the most recent applicable criteria at the time of resubmission.